 VL3.2.IM: Interact with members of the Deaf community about contemporary issues related to daily life.

-VL3.1.IH: Interact with members of the Deaf community about accessibility issues that they face in daily life.
+VL3.2.IH: Interact with members of the Deaf community about accessibility issues they face in daily life.

 Advanced

 VL3.1.AL: Discuss the impact of the institutionalization of deaf people that took place in the past, how it was similar to other groups, and how and why it has changed in current society.